SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

             - "We’ve reserved a spot for you at the MIU Department.
 Proceed to Site B for quick care."

  ### Hosting Board Games to Enrich the Waiting Experience
  <p>To make long waits more enjoyable, A&E sites can host board games in waiting areas.
-Patients can join games to pass the time, fostering human interaction and creating a positive, engaging environment.</p>
+Patients can join games to pass the time, fostering human interaction and creating a positive, engaging environment.
+Why do this:</p>

- Why do this:<br>
-  - Increases social interaction and emotional well-being.<br>
+  - Increases social interaction and emotional well-being.
-  - Reduces the perceived length of the wait.<br>
+  - Reduces the perceived length of the wait.
-  - Gives patients a safe, uplifting space to smile and relax during stressful situations.<br>
+  - Gives patients a safe, uplifting space to smile and relax during stressful situations.

 ![Board Games Room](dat_vis_assets/boardgames.jpeg)